influxdata/terraform-google-influx/examples/influxdb-oss/README.md

 # InfluxDB OSS Example

-The root folder of this repo shows an example of Terraform code that uses the [influxdb-cluster](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules/influxdb-cluster) module to deploy a [InfluxDB OSS](https://www.influxdata.com/products/influxdb-overview/) single node cluster in [GCP](https://cloud.google.com/).
+This folder shows an example of Terraform code that uses the [influxdb-cluster](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules/influxdb-cluster) module to deploy a [InfluxDB OSS](https://www.influxdata.com/products/influxdb-overview/) single node cluster in [GCP](https://cloud.google.com/).
 The cluster consists of a Managed Regional Instance Group with a single compute instance that runs InfluxDB.

 This example also deploys an Internal TCP Load Balancer in front of the InfluxDB cluster.
 Note that as the load balancer is internal, it is not accessible from the public internet.